This post may contain affiliate links. Please read our disclosure policy.

 Leftovers and storage

-- Leftovers will last for 3-4 days in the fridge in an airtight container.
+- Leftovers of this pesto chicken will last for 3-4 days in the fridge in an airtight container.

 - Reheat over a low heat on the stove or in the microwave.

 Did you have any questions about this easy chicken recipe?
-Let me know in the comments below!
+Let me know in the comments below if you made it and leave a star rating and review!

 - 2 large chicken breasts cut in half lengthwise